Equipment & Installation

 Charging: Levels & Times

-There are 2 charging levels—or voltages—for charging electric cars.
+There are 2 charging levels—or voltages—for charging electric vehicles.
 As you might expect, higher voltage levels charge batteries faster, but often require an additional investment in charging station equipment and electric wiring upgrades.
 Your choice will be dependent on your vehicle type and driving habits.
 Many customers today are finding Level I charging meets their needs.More Less

 Level I (120 volts): 3 to 20 Hours Charge Time

 A full charge at Level I can take as little as 3 hours—depending on your type of vehicle—using the familiar 3-prong, 120-volt outlets found in every home and business.
 It is recommended that charging at this level be on a dedicated 20-amp circuit.
-Typically there’s no need for equipment installation since the charging plug provided with your car will use a 120–volt outlet.
-Prior to charging your vehicle at home you’ll want to consult a qualified electrician to check that your existing wiring can safely support electric-car charging.
+Typically there’s no need for equipment installation since the charging plug provided with your vehicle will use a 120–volt outlet.
+Prior to charging your vehicle at home you’ll want to consult a qualified electrician to check that your existing wiring can safely support electric-vehicle charging.

 Level II (240 volts): 1 to 8 Hours Charge Time